jonny-vr/BashScripts/README.md

 # BashScripts
-After learning about Linux in Uni, I am starting to write my own bash scripts. :)
+After learning about Linux in Uni, I'm starting to write my own bash scripts. 😊

-# PDF Search Script
+## PDF Search Script

-This script allows searching for a specific keyword in multiple PDF files at once.
-This is very practical
+This script helps you find specific words in multiple PDF files at once.
+Using wildcards is highly recommended.

-## Functionality
+### Functionality

-The script searches PDF files for a specific keyword and prints out the lines containing the keyword, as well as the respective file containing it.
-It also supports the options -B and -A to display a specific number of lines before and after the found keyword.
-It uses -i option (ignoreCase) on grep on default.
+The script searches for words in PDF files and prints the lines containing the words, along with the respective file.
+It also supports options like -B and -A to display a specific number of lines before and after the word.
+By default, it ignores case when searching.

+Feel free to use and modify this script as needed!
+Happy scripting! 🚀

 ## Usage